 - Misusing the reserve price feature in a listing

 - Listing items outside of the correct category

-- Falsely reporting unpaid items, or refusing payment at the end of a successful transaction
+- Falsely canceling orders using Buyer hasn't paid as a reason, or refusing payment at the end of a successful transaction

 - Changing the information in a listing to sell a different item instead of listing a new item